Swabs - Capture, Maintain and Release!

-During transportation of the swab the numbers and proportions of micro-organisms present should be the same when it arrives at the lab as they were when first sampled.
-Swab transport systems should be able to keep the more delicate and fastidious bacteria viable whilst preventing the more robust ones from multipyling and obscuring others.
-With increasing use of immunological and molecular testing techniques even more is required of the transport medium - it must maintain cellular material and not interfere with the diagnostic test used.
-This combined with use of centralised testing facilities extending the time from sampling to bench, makes the choice of swab and transport medium is more important than ever before.
+During transportation of the swab, the numbers and proportions of micro-organisms present should be the same when it arrives at the lab as they were when first sampled.
+Swab transport systems should be able to keep the more delicate and fastidious bacteria viable whilst preventing the more robust ones from multiplying and obscuring others.
+With the increasing use of immunological and molecular testing techniques, even more, is required of the transport medium: it must maintain cellular material and not interfere with the diagnostic test used.
+And also, when centralised testing facilities are used, the time from sampling to bench is extended.
+Making the choice of swab and transport medium more important than ever before.

 So swabbing techniques, and the swabs themselves, need to provide an efficient collection of sample, its subsequent preservation, and ultimately the release of the target cells.
 In 2003 the Clinical Laboratory Standards Institute (CLSI) published M40-A , an approved standard for the quality control of microbiological transport systems, this meant that for the first time swab products could be compared and evaluated using set criteria.